Arlet/pseudo-random-number-generator/avr/dance/README.md

 data.
 After a call, the state can be reinitialized, or it can be left to be recycled in the next call.
 Resetting the state means you can do random access to different offsets in the stream.
-If a 64 byte key is too much for your application,
+If a 64 byte key is too much for your application, you can use a smaller key, and fill up the rest of the state with a fixed random pattern of your choice.

 Output data can be used to generate secure random numbers, such as for passwords/private keys, or it can be used in a stream cipher.